Skip to main content

 What would you do if your life depended on being online - but you couldn't get access?

-Vicky knows this firsthand from growing up in rural Scotland, where reliable access to the internet has often been limited.
+Vicky Stephen grew up in rural Scotland, where reliable internet access has often been limited.
+That experience shapes how she talks about inclusion today.

 "We used to see digital as a luxury," she says.
 "Now it's a lifeline."

-Despite what you would expect, Gen Z are more than twice as likely to experience both digital and financial exclusion compared to millennials, according to recent research from Virgin Money and WPI.
+Younger adults are affected too.
+Gen Z are more than twice as likely to experience both digital and financial exclusion compared to millennials, according to research from Virgin Money and WPI.

-This means customers - or non-customers - can walk into a branch and receive a SIM card preloaded with 25GB of data per month for up to 12 months.
+Customers and non-customers can walk into a branch and receive a SIM card preloaded with 25GB of data per month for up to 12 months.
+The aim is straightforward: remove the cost barrier that keeps people offline.

-“We just want to give them the ability to get online,” says Vicky.
+"We just want to give them the ability to get online," Vicky says.

 "We've helped people take that first step out of crisis by simply giving them that access."

-In addition to national communications and social media outreach, Virgin Money employees are engaging directly with local communities - reaching out to food banks, libraries, and community centres to foster meaningful connections and raise awareness.
+Alongside national communications and social media outreach, Virgin Money employees reach out to food banks, libraries, and community centres to raise awareness locally.

 "We can't do this alone," Vicky says.
 "It's all about creating that ripple effect."

-People may feel embarrassed about never learning - or costly catch-up after being left out.
+Stigma is one of the biggest barriers to asking for help.
+People may feel embarrassed about never learning digital skills, or about the cost of catching up after being left out.

 "Ten years ago we didn't talk about money struggles.
 Now it's more acceptable," she adds.
 "We need the same change for digital exclusion."

-Vicky and her team did - and just finding cinema times or comparing car insurance became a chore.
+One useful starting point is to live without the internet for a day.
+Vicky and her team did, and tasks such as finding cinema times or comparing car insurance became a chore.

 "That's life for many people, every day," she says.

-“You don’t need to boil the ocean,” she encourages.
-“Just commit to the first step - and keep talking about it.”
+"You don't need to boil the ocean," Vicky says.
+"Just commit to the first step - and keep talking about it."

 FAQs